Three Laws of Robotics: Removal of the Three Laws

 Three times during his writing career, Asimov portrayed robots that disregard the Three Laws entirely.
 The first case was a short-short story entitled "First Law" and is often considered an insignificant "tall tale" or even apocryphal.
-On the other hand, the short story "Cal" (from the collection Gold), told by a first-person robot narrator, features a robot who disregards the Three Laws because he has found something far more important—he wants to be a writer.
+The short story "Cal", from the collection Gold, told by a first-person robot narrator, features a robot who disregards the Three Laws because he has found something far more important—he wants to be a writer.
 Humorous, partly autobiographical and unusually experimental in style, "Cal" has been regarded as one of Golds strongest stories.

-The third is a short story entitled "Sally" in which cars fitted with positronic brains are apparently able to harm and kill humans in disregard of the First Law.
-However, aside from the positronic brain concept, this story does not refer to other robot stories and may not be set in the same continuity.
+The third is a short story, "Sally", where cars fitted with positronic brains can harm and kill humans in disregard of the First Law.
+Aside from the positronic brain concept, this story does not refer to other robot stories and may not be set in the same continuity.

 The title story of the Robot Dreams collection portrays LVX-1, or "Elvex", a robot who enters a state of unconsciousness and dreams thanks to the unusual fractal construction of his positronic brain.
-In his dream the first two Laws are absent and the Third Law reads "A robot must protect its own existence".
+In his dream, the first two Laws are absent and the Third Law reads "A robot must protect its own existence".

-Asimov took varying positions on whether the Laws were optional: although in his first writings they were simply carefully engineered safeguards, in later stories Asimov stated that they were an inalienable part of the mathematical foundation underlying the positronic brain.
+Asimov took varying positions on whether the Laws were optional.
+In his first writings they were simply carefully engineered safeguards.
+In later stories, Asimov stated that they were an inalienable part of the mathematical foundation underlying the positronic brain.
 Without the basic theory of the Three Laws the fictional scientists of Asimov's universe would be unable to design a workable brain unit.
 This is historically consistent: the occasions where roboticists modify the Laws generally occur early within the stories' chronology and at a time when there is less existing work to be re-done.
-In "Little Lost Robot" Susan Calvin considers modifying the Laws to be a terrible idea, although possible, while centuries later Dr. Gerrigel in The Caves of Steel believes it to require a century just to redevelop the positronic brain theory from scratch.
+In "Little Lost Robot" Susan Calvin considers modifying the Laws to be a terrible idea, although possible.
+Centuries later, Dr. Gerrigel in The Caves of Steel believes it requires a century just to redevelop the positronic brain theory from scratch.